thePianoKid/thePianoKid/README.md

 ### 👋 Hello!
-- My name is Gabe Braden, I'm a developer from Ottawa, Canada.
+- I'm Gabe Braden: a developer from Ottawa, Canada.

 - If you love Swift, building companies or endurance sports, we should meet up
     - 🤝 [Linkedin](https://www.linkedin.com/in/gabe-braden-884227199/)